gitpod-io/gitpod-docs/src/44_Config_Start_Tasks.md

 A task allows to configure where and how the terminal should open using the properties below.
 Please note that this information is used if no previous terminals in the layout exist.
-Snapshots will first try to reuse existing terminals in the layout, before opening new ones based.
+Snapshots will first try to reuse existing terminals in the layout, before opening new ones.

 ## openIn